 Christianity did not reject pre-Christian Greek Platonism.

-Dear Reader, on a very personal note, I should like to say that these last are matters, which – this morning in particular – are piercing my heart.
+Dear Lector, on a very personal note, I should like to say that these last things are matters, which – this morning in particular – are piercing my heart.

 When?
 Quite soon, I think …